Adakwaboah/adakwaboah.github.io/_pages/research.md

   On the hardware front, insights from the algorithmic level are being translated in mixed signal VLSI with implications for learning at the edge and on-the-fly, i.e. low-power intelligent sensors.
   ![STDP Hardware and circuit](/images/SynapseFig.png)

+  *Akwaboah, A. and Etienne-Cummings, R., 2023, June.
+A Current-Mode Implementation of A Nearest Neighbor STDP Synapse.
+In 2023 21st IEEE Interregional NEWCAS Conference (NEWCAS) (pp. 1-5).
+IEEE.*

   <!-- * **VLSI implementation of Synaptic Memory Consolidation for Lifelong Learning**
   ----------------
   Our brains are capable of learning new information quickly and retaining them over long periods - from days to years.
 This plasticity-rigidity property is lacking in present day Machine Learning models as they are often riddled with catatrosphic forgetting arising from vanishing and exploding gradients.
 The goal here is implement computational prinicples (the Linear Chain Bicascade model) behind synaptic memory consolidation (SMC) presented by Benna and Fusi<sup>[[3]](https://doi.org/10.1038/nn.4401)</sup> in mixed signal VLSI.
 Ultimately, deploying an array of synapse equipped with such a property will be useful for realizing energy-efficient hardware for continual learning.